Puppy Training Tips: 7 Common Mistakes You Should Avoid

 If we repeat cues, dogs may come to expect that the cue must be done before they do the behaviour.
 For example, if we say, “Fido, come.. come.. come!”
 Fido may start to learn that he must hear his come cue three times before returning.

-It is also important that we try to stay positive when presenting cues to our dog.
+We must also try to stay positive when presenting cues to our dog.
 If you get frustrated and shout at your dog for a recall, they may understand that you are angry and avoid you entirely!
 Staying positive and cheery when giving cues (even if it’s raining and you’re late for a work meeting) will help to motivate your dog to return to you or respond appropriately to your commands.

 Solution: Count to Five

-A great rule to help you break the habit of repeating commands is to count to five.
+Counting to five is a great rule to help you break the habit of repeating commands.
 After you say the command, stop and wait for your dog to respond.
-He might be stubborn or disobedient, but he also might be trying to recall what behaviour the command is asking for.
+He might be stubborn or disobedient, but he also might be trying to recall the behaviour the command asks for.

 You may find that allowing him a few seconds to get his bearings will result in him ultimately giving the correct response and will also help you keep your cool.